t-mullen/realtime-collaboration-spec/README.md

 ```
 0000 0000 - CRDTSetMessage
 0000 0001 - CRDTSequenceMessage
+0000 0002 - CursorMessage
 ```

 ### CRDTSetMessage
 A CRDTSet operation.

 Preceded by a HeaderMessage.
-Followed by any number of CRDTElementsMessage.
+Followed by any number of CRDTElementMessage.
 ```
 0:32   - 256-bit file UUID
 32:42  - 64-bit remote operation counter